MaksKlecman/72544_Homework2/README.md

 # 72544_Homework2

-loud Computing – Part 2 Exercises
+Cloud Computing – Part 2 Exercises
 This repository contains my solutions for Part 2 of the Cloud Computing course.
-All tasks are implemented in Python and run locally in the terminal.
+All tasks are implemented in Python and run locally in the terminal
-No external libraries were used.
-The programs simulate cloud concepts without connecting to real cloud providers.
-The goal of these exercises was to better understand:
-Cloud deployment models (Public, Private, Hybrid, Community) IaaS resource management
-Shared Responsibility Model
-SaaS security configuration risks
-Files

 The project contains three Python files:

 exercise1.py